When tragedy strikes, a cold case suddenly turns hot—and deadly.

 “EMS is on the way.
 Has your father had any recent health issues?”

 “Nothing other than the paralysis.”
 He’d been doing better in the last year after surgery to remove the bullet that had remained lodged in his neck for three years.
-He’d regained some sensation in his extremities, but he’d become frailer with every month spent immobile.
+He’d regained some sensation in his extremities, but he seemed to become frailer with every month spent immobile.
 Sam walked around the hospital bed to comfort Celia, who was stroking Skip’s face and hair and begging him to open his eyes, to talk to her.

 Debra Nixon, the lead agent on Scotty’s detail, appeared in the doorway, probably after having been told of Sam’s sprint.
 “What can I do?”
 She assessed the situation with sharp eyes.